mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 ## FAQ

-Q: Why are my cluster operator in Degraded state, and installation does not finish successfully?
+Q: Why are my cluster operator in a Degraded state, and installation does not finish successfully?

-Check the logs of related component (operators and controllers).
+Check the logs of related components (operators and controllers).
 If any component has no access to the Cloud API, you may have credentials problems.
 The first step is to validate if the credentials provided to the component are working as expected.
 (Steps described in the Troubleshooting section)

 Q: Why my private cluster is not completing the installation due to authentication errors?

 Every component which should access the AWS service API to manage components should have valid AWS credentials.
-When you set the CredentialsMode to Manual on install-config.yaml, you should provide the credentials.
+When you set the CredentialsMode to Manual on `install-config.yaml`, you should provide the credentials.
 When the provided credential is a projected token from the ServiceAccount, the components described in this should have the right permissions.
 A very common mistake is creating one restrictive Bucket Policy to restrict access within the VPC, avoiding the S3 bucket exposure from the internet, and impacting the IAM OIDC to retrieve the public keys and configuration.

-Important to remember: IAM OpenID Connect service is not a service hosted inside your VPC, thus does not have a internal IP Address, also the service does not support (at the moment this post was published) to federate authentication to retrieve files to the bucket.
+Important to remember: IAM OpenID Connect service is not a service hosted inside your VPC, thus does not have an internal IP Address, also the service does not support (at the moment this post was published) federate authentication to retrieve files to the bucket.

 Q: Why I am seeing a lot of errors `InvalidIdentityToken` on the logs?